FLL-Team-24277/FLL-Fall-2022-Superpowered/README.md

 base_robot.py
 -------------
 base_robot.py is a special file.
 This is the BaseRobot class.
 It contains functions and properties for FLL Team 24277's Base Robot.
+By the way, this file was written by a 7th grade student on our FLL team!

 This file must be uploaded to the hub in order for it to work.
 Use ampy https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy